wren-lang/wren/builtin/README.md

-The Wren scripts in this directory get converted to C string literals and then inserted into their respective .c files so that the interpreter can load them directly without having to do any file IO.
+The Wren scripts in this directory get converted to C string literals into files with a `.wren.inc` extension.
+Those are then `#includ`ed into their respective `.c` files so that the interpreter can load them directly without having to do any file IO.

-The script that does this copying is `script/generate_builtins.py`.
+The script that does this translation is `script/wren_to_c_string.py`.

-You can invoke using `make builtin`.
+When any of the ".wren" files in here are changed, the Makefile automatically updates the generated C headers.